cristiaanh/connect-four/readme.md

 -HTML
 * Connect four as title at top of screen
 * the current player displayed directly under
-* A 6 by 7 connect four board with circles of the same dimension in the middle
+* A 6 by 7 connect four board with no holes

 -CSS
-*the color of the board should be blue
+*transparent board
-*the chips the player drops into the board should be yellow and Red *the background should be black? or white? undecided *connect four and current player should display as red
+*the chips the player drops into the board should be yellow and Red *green background emulating chalkboard
+*connect four and current player should display as white (chalk)

 -JAVASCRIPT